-Dr Kening Zhu is an Assistant Professor at the School of Creative Media.
+Dr Kening Zhu is an Associate Professor at the School of Creative Media, and jointly appointed by the Department of Computer Science.
 He received his PhD degree from the National University of Singapore, and his bachelor degree on Computer Science from Huazhong University of Science and Technology, China.
 His research interests cover various topics on human-computer interaction (HCI), including interaction design, tangible user interfaces and rapid prototyping.

 He is currently conducting research on

 - tangible/wearable interfaces,